 - PRCA Online Certificate (OCert PRCA) - at intermediate-level, you'll need to complete 18 webinars online and in your own time, with no assessment.

-As well as offering training for those working in journalism and the media, the Press Association (PA) also runs one and two-day courses in PR and communications based in London, although bespoke training is also offered.
-Getting a taster for PR or learning how to plan and develop a PR strategy will allow you to benefit from the latest developments in the rapidly-changing media industry.
+In addition to training for those working in journalism and the media, the Press Association (PA) also offers one- and two-day PR and communications courses in London, as well as bespoke training.
+These courses can help you get a taster for PR, learn how to plan and develop a PR strategy, and benefit from the latest developments in the rapidly changing media industry.
 Find out more at PA - Training.

 Other marketing training

-Education and training at the Institute of Promotional Marketing (IPM) includes an industry-recognised certificate and diploma in promotional marketing.
-The IPM Foundation Certificate can be completed online within four months and is supported by three complementary lectures.
-The IPM Diploma is also available for study at home and can be achieved within six months.
-There's also the IPM Incentive & Motivation Diploma - a distance learning programme for those working in the reward and recognition industry, which can be studied within five months.
+The Institute of Promotional Marketing (IPM) offers industry-recognised certificates and diplomas in promotional marketing.
+The IPM Foundation Certificate can be completed online within four months, with three complementary lectures.
+The IPM Diploma and IPM Incentive & Motivation Diploma can also be studied online within six and five months, respectively.

-This is in addition to the accreditation of some Masters courses in the field.
+This is in addition to the accreditation of some Masters courses.
 These are:

 - MSc Strategic Marketing Management - Aston Business School